TimZ99/phpservermon-language-editor/README.md

 ### Prerequisites

-As this project is specifically made to maintain the translation files of PHP Server Monitor, you need PHP Server Monitor. https://github.com/phpservermon/phpservermon
+- As this project is specifically made to maintain the translation files of PHP Server Monitor, you need PHP Server Monitor. https://github.com/phpservermon/phpservermon

-As this project uses PHP, you need PHP installed.
+- PHP 4, 5 or 7 (preferred)

 ### Installing